 2. Private-side Partial Lead Pipe Replacements

-In Fiscal Year 2020 (October 1, 2019 to September 30, 2020), the District has allocated $1.8 million dollars to provide assistance for the replacement of lead pipes on private property if the pipe in the public space is not lead.
-The Lead Pipe Replacement Assistance Program (LPRAP) uses District funds to assist with eligible property owner’s lead pipe replacement.
+In FY, the District has allocated $1.5 million dollars to provide assistance for the replacement of lead pipes on private property if the pipe in the public space is not lead.
+The Lead Pipe Replacement Assistance Program (LPRAP) uses District funds to assist with eligible residential property owner’s lead pipe replacement.
 Each property owner can receive 50% of their costs covered (up to $2,500), regardless of income.
-Some residents will qualify for 80% or 100% assistance depending on household size and income.
+Depending on household size and income, some residents will qualify for 100% assistance.

 Learn more about LPRAP

 Who do I contact if I need assistance?